Assistance Dogs

 How much does an Assistance Dog cost?

-A fully trained assistance dog is valued anywhere between $35,000 to $50,000.
+A fully trained assistance dog is valued at $50,000 plus.

 Training costs for your own puppy or adult dog depend on the temperament and trainability of your dog, the intended role of the dog, your disability, and how much you are able to assist in the training of the dog.
-In most cases you will be looking at $5,000 to $15,000.
+Training can cost $10,00 to $26,000.

 How long does the Program take?